cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.github_repo_name}}/ci/tutor-deploy/environments/{{cookiecutter.environment_name}}/k8s/eks_alb/README.md

 #### config.yml
 This file contains a few entries that will be fed into early the Tutor configuration stage.
-These are the FQDNs of the LMS and CMS components of Open edX and the location of the custom image that we build [here](https://github.com/{{ cookiecutter.github_account_name }}/tutor-build).
+These are the FQDNs of the LMS and CMS applications of Open edX and the location of the custom image that we build [here](https://github.com/{{ cookiecutter.github_account_name }}/tutor-build).

 #### k8s